 Dementia

-Dementia is a loss of thinking, remembering, and reasoning skills.
+Dementia is a loss of thinking, remembering and reasoning skills.
 Dementia isn’t a single disease or condition.
 Instead, it’s an umbrella term used to describe memory loss and a decline in cognitive function.

-What functions are impaired with dementia?
+What are the symptoms of dementia?

-Dementia symptoms involve two areas of change: cognitive and psychological.
+Dementia symptoms involve two areas of change, cognitive and psychological.
 Common signs and symptoms include:

 Cognitive changes